jguev/java-swing/README.md

 ### Project 1 (Group): Playing Card Manager 10/25/2021 &nbsp;&nbsp;:ballot_box_with_check:
 This project will host a standard 52-card deck, a display area limited to 5 cards and a combination of buttons and boxes to select the suit and numbers.
 The user will choose the 5 cards of their choice through the menu display and manipulate their position within the display area with their mouse.

-### Project 2 (Individual): Draw/Paint Exercise
+### Project 2 (Individual): Draw/Paint Exercise 11/29/2021
-Create a drawing program using JPanel and MouseMotion listeners.
+Create a rectangle placement display using JPanel and MouseMotion listeners.